bendalab/plottools/doc/guide.md

 Ideally, the figures you generate are not only used for that particular manuscript you are currently writing.
-You yourself or your college, or your supervisor might want to use thefigure in a different context, like a poster, a talk, or another manuscript, a review paper, a book chapter.
-Particularly for the latter chances for your figure to be used are dramatically increased, if the figure can be easily modified.
+You yourself or your college, or your supervisor might want to use your figures in a different context, like a poster, a talk, or another manuscript, a review paper, a book chapter.
+Particularly for the latter, chances for your figure to be used are dramatically increased, if the figure can be easily modified.
 For this it is not sufficient to provide the pdf (or even worse, a pixel file) of the figure.
-Rather, a simple dedicated script (1.) with all necessary data (3.) that are readable even ten years later (4.) that produces the complete figure (7.) ensure that the figure can be easily adapted to another context as needed.
+Rather, a simple dedicated script (1.) with all necessary data (3.) that are readable even ten years later (4.) that produces the complete figure (7.) ensures that the figure can be easily adapted to another context as needed.

 The third reason is: *you need to provide the data of the figures anyways*.